Brazil at the 2012 Summer Olympics: Summary

-In the second week of the Games, another unprecedented event happened when the gymnast Arthur Zanetti made history again by conquering the gold medal in men's rings.
+In the second week of the Games, the Brazilian Olympics team achieved another first; the gymnast Arthur Zanetti won the gold medal in men's rings.
 Arthur Zanetti had already shown his potential in the 2011 World Artistic Gymnastics Championships when he won the silver medal.
-After being 4th place in the qualification to the rings final, with a score of 15.616, he won the gold medal in this event, with a score of 15.900.
+After being 4th place in the qualification to the rings final, with a score of 15.616, he won the gold medal with a score of 15.900.
 He was the first gymnast from Latin America to win an Olympic medal and also the first from the southern hemisphere.